- Identify alternatives not only for cancer treatment but also for its prevention

 - Cervical cancer: through the application of the Human Papillomavirus (HPV) vaccine in boys and girls between 9 and 14 years old.
 Subsequently, it is recommended to perform a Pap smear at least every three years from the age of 21.

 - Prostate cancer: men should have a prostate antigen test with or without a digital rectal exam every year from the age of 50.

 - Colorectal cancer: men and women should have a colonoscopy every 10 years starting at age 45.

 - Lung cancer: the main recommendation is to quit smoking, but additionally, and if you have smoked for more than 30 years, a chest tomography should be performed annually from the age of 55.

 If a person has an oncological diagnosis, it is vitally important to go to specialized centers to receive multidisciplinary treatment from specialists.

-This content is for informational purposes and does not replace any consultation with the specialist.
 At the ABC Medical Center’s Cancer Center we can provide you with specialized care.